bfosberry/rumm/README.md

     rumm login
       username: joe
       password: ****
+      Default Region (Enter for ord):
-      logged in, credentials written to ~/.netrc
+      logged in, credentials written to ~/.rumm

 Now we can see the list of servers we have available: